-The capacity to create accessible, unalterable, secure and transparent records through distributed ledger technology, presents great potential beyond the area of cryptocurrency and finance.
+The capacity to create accessible, unalterable, secure, and transparent records through distributed ledger technology, presents great potential beyond the area of cryptocurrency and finance.

 Potential IP Applications

-Intellectual Property presents a plethora of potential uses for blockchain including; the registration, evidence, negotiation, management and enforcement of such rights.
+Intellectual Property presents a plethora of potential uses for blockchain including; the registration, evidence, negotiation, management, and enforcement of such rights.
 Choice of law and jurisdiction are the greatest stumbling blocks which challenge the wide-scale application of blockchain in this sphere.
 This constitutes the predominant difficulty for IT-related law in a wider sense and the benefits of addressing this drawback could be far-reaching and would largely transform the digital landscape as we know it.

 Since the emergence of the internet, traditional models for IP enforcement have proven to be largely ineffective, thus providing a great incentive for the industry and regulators to think outside the box and seek innovative ways to protect intellectual property rights.
-Going forward, blockchain technology offers a potential avenue which should be explored as a means of addressing the difficulties right-holders have faced within the digital landscape over past few decades.
+Going forward, blockchain technology offers a potential avenue that should be explored as a means of addressing the difficulties right-holders have faced within the digital landscape over the past few decades.

 i.
 Registerable IP Rights

 Through blockchain-based trademark registers, IP offices could be notified instantaneously of any relative use and frequency of use of a trademark within the market, together with any distinctiveness or goodwill it may have acquired.
-This would lead to “smart” IP rights, while addressing the practical disadvantages of collating and storing such records.
+This would lead to “smart” IP rights while addressing the practical disadvantages of collating and storing such records.

 Its utility is especially obvious in defending against claims for revocation for non-use.
-Moreover, the possibility to trace the full life cycle of an IP right would also be useful for audits, assignments, mergers and acquisitions.
+Moreover, the possibility to trace the full life cycle of an IP right would also be useful for audits, assignments, mergers, and acquisitions.

 ii.
 Unregistered IP Rights